alexk99/the_router/bras/bras_howto_eng.md

 	UNION SELECT 2, '%{SQL-User-Name}', 'therouter_engress_cir', '200', '+=' \
 	UNION SELECT 3, '%{SQL-User-Name}', 'therouter_ipv4_addr', GetIpoeUserService(%{request:therouter_port_id}, '%{request:therouter_outer_vid}', '%{request:therouter_inner_vid}'), '+=' \
 	UNION SELECT 4, '%{SQL-User-Name}', 'therouter_ipv4_mask', '24', '+=' \
-	UNION SELECT 5, '%{SQL-User-Name}', 'therouter_ip_unnumbered', '1', '+='"
+	UNION SELECT 5, '%{SQL-User-Name}', 'therouter_ip_unnumbered', '1', '+='\
+	UNION SELECT 6, '%{SQL-User-Name}', 'therouter_install_subsc_route', 1, '+=' \

-This SQL query is used by FreeRadius to query data required to form a radius response to a TheRouter's RADIUS request to authorize a subscriber connected via a dedicated vlan.
+This SQL query is used by FreeRadius to query data required to form a radius response to a TheRouter's RADIUS request to authorize a subscriber connected via a dedicated vlan or to authenticate a L2/L3 subscriber.

+The following attributes are used only to configure a dynamic VIF (subscriber connected via a dedicated vlan)

+	therouter_ipv4_addr
+	therouter_ipv4_mask
+	therouter_ip_unnumbered
+	therouter_ingress_cir
+	therouter_engress_cir

+The following attributes are used only to configure a L2/L3 connected vlan

+	therouter_install_subsc_route
+	therouter_ingress_cir
+	therouter_engress_cir

 MySql stored procedure GetIpoeUserService will calculate the subscriber's IP address based on subscriber's VLAN id and the port number via it is connected to TheRouter.
-The information provided in a radius reply will be used by TheRouter to configure subscribers routes and IP according to the IP unnumbered rules.
+The information provided in a radius reply will be used by TheRouter to configure subscribers ip addresses and routes.

-The detailed description of the ip unnumbered rules is provided in the chapter
+The detailed description of ip configuration of subsriber's connected via a dedicated vlan is provided in the chapter
 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#vlan-per-subscriber">Vlan per subscriber</a>

+The description of ip configuration of L2/L3 subscribers is provided below in the section 6.2.

 ### 5.2.2.
 FreeRadius dictionary